 On the other hand, be aware that you’ll want to protect non-family members, and, in fact, you may be legally required to do so.
 When I briefly thought about publishing my book, I went and changed the names and the physical description of everyone who wasn’t a family member.
-Now, of course, I’ve changed it back to the real names.
+Now, because it’s not being publishes, I’ve changed it back to the real names.

 Despite all the work, I found writing a memoir to be enjoyable.
 It’s fun to think back to what happened earlier in your life — sort of like looking at photo albums but, doing it based entirely on your own memory.

 Finally, let me wrap up with some excellent advice from Dani Shapiro, author of the memoirs Slow Motion and Devotion.
 “If you write a memoir, it can’t be about blame or hurt; it has to be creative.”

 Thanks for your question, Oksana.
 Good luck with putting the story of your life into words.

 Thanks so much for watching.
 And don’t forget to like and subscribe to the video.